 I don’t have anything against people and organizations that teach mindfulness as a practice and claim superhuman results, but I don’t claim super-fast results.

-In my experience, there’s nothing you can “do” to become calm other than allowing awareness to witness what’s happening in the mind.
+In my experience, there’s nothing you can “do” to become calm other than allow awareness to witness what’s happening in the mind.

 We live in the age of instant gratification, but that’s not possible with mindfulness.
 I’m giving you a realistic picture here of what to expect based on personal experience.